Georgia Car Insurance Laws

-What are state-mandated car insurance limits in Georgia?
+What are Georgia's state-mandated car insurance limits?

 Almost every state imposes a minimum amount of car insurance in order for its drivers to be considered legal.
-You’ll often see this referred to asliability limits.
+You’ll often see this referred to as liability limits.
 The limit is simply the bare minimum of coverage you are required to have as a driver.
 In the case of Georgia, only liability insurance is required.
 For an added premium, you can raise your liability limits to provide more coverage.

 Liability insurance limits are often written out as three separate numbers, 25/50/25.
 Known as a split limit, this separates the coverage amounts on offer.
 These are commonly divided into three buckets: per-person, per-accident, and property damage.